MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-secure-with-uefi-semm.md

 ## To boot into UEFI

 Turn off Surface Hub 2S.
 Press and hold the **Volume Up** button and press the **Power** Button.
 Keep holding the Volume Up button until the UEFI menu appears.

+## Enroll and configure Surface devices with SEMM

+To enroll and configure Surface devcies with SEMM see [Enroll and configure Surface devices with SEMM](https://docs.microsoft.com/surface/enroll-and-configure-surface-devices-with-semm) for details.